raspberrypilearning/the-all-seeing-pi/worksheet2.md

     your_pic.set(latest_photo)
     ```

-    This code opens the `output` image (the image containing the photo combined with the overlay) and creates a smaller thumbnail of that image in `gif` format and saves it at the location set up in `latest_photo`.
-It then sets the image on the GUI (`your_pic`) to be that latest photo image using the `set()` function which is part of the **guizero** library.
+    This code opens the `output` image (the image containing the photo combined with the overlay), creates a smaller thumbnail of that image in **gif** format, and saves it at the location set up in `latest_photo`.
+It then sets the image on the GUI (`your_pic`) to be that latest photo image using the `set()` function which is part of the guizero library.

-1. Save your code and test whether when you take a photograph it is displayed on the GUI.
+1. Save your code and test whether, when you take a photograph, it is displayed on the GUI.
 You may find that there is a short delay between the camera preview exiting and the image displaying on the GUI while it is saving.

     ![Displaypicture](images/display-picture.png)

     You may notice that the picture quality of the image displayed on screen is not optimal.
 This is because the picture has been converted to gif format to be displayed on the GUI.
-The full quality png version of the photograph will still be saved in the `allseeingpi` folder.
+The full-quality png version of the photograph will still be saved in the `allseeingpi` folder.

 ## Tweet picture

 If you just want a fun photo booth to take and save pictures, you could stop there.
-Alternatively, why not go one step further and make your All Seeing Pi tweet the photo that was taken.
+Alternatively, you could go one step further and make your All-Seeing Pi tweet the photo that was taken.

-1. You will need to set up a Twitter account and create an app for your All Seeing Pi.
-Follow steps 1-4 on the [Getting started with the Twitter API](https://www.raspberrypi.org/learning/getting-started-with-the-twitter-api/worksheet/) resource in a separate file and check that you can successfully send a text tweet from Python.
+1. You will need to set up a Twitter account and create an app for your All-Seeing Pi.
+Follow steps 1-4 on the [Getting started with the Twitter API](https://www.raspberrypi.org/learning/getting-started-with-the-twitter-api/worksheet/) resource in a separate file, and check that you can successfully send a textual tweet from Python.

-1. Save a copy of the `auth.py` file containing your Twitter API keys (which you created during the "Getting started" tutorial) inside your `/home/pi/allseeingpi` folder.
+1. Save a copy of the `auth.py` file containing your Twitter API keys (which you created during the 'Getting started' tutorial) inside your `/home/pi/allseeingpi` folder.

-1. Go back to your `allseeingpi.py` file and after the other import statements, import Twython:
+1. Go back to your `allseeingpi.py` file and, after the other import statements, import Twython:

     ```python
     from twython import Twython